TERMS AND CONDITIONS OF BUSINESS

 3 APPLICATION FORM

-3.1 The Application Form is attached to these Terms and Conditions.
+3.1 The Application Form is attached to these Terms and Conditions, and incorporates our various permission forms from time to time and included here.

 3.2 The Application Form must be accepted by the Customer in its entirety.